Relative tilting theory in abelian categories I: Auslander-Buchweitz-Reiten approximations theory in subcategories and cotorsion pairs: Preliminaries

-\begin{rk} Let $\Lambda$ be a finite dimensional $k$-algebra and $\modu(\Lambda)$ be the category of finitely generated left $\Lambda$-modules.
-The notion of $n$-cluster tilting subcategory in $\modu(\Lambda)$ was introduced by Osamu Iyama in the study of a higher analogue of the classical Auslander correspondence between representation finite algebras and Auslander algebras \cite{iyama2011cluster}.
-In this case, the term $n$-$\modu(\Lambda)$-cluster tilting matches with Iyama's definition of $n$-cluster tilting subcategory in $\modu(\Lambda).$ \end{rk}
+Let $\Lambda$ be a finite dimensional $k$-algebra and $\modu(\Lambda)$ be the category of finitely generated left $\Lambda$-modules.
+The notion of $n$-cluster tilting subcategory in $\modu(\Lambda)$ was introduced by O. Iyama in the study of a higher analogue of the classical Auslander correspondence between representation finite algebras and Auslander algebras \cite{iyama2011cluster}.
+In this case, the term $n$-$\modu(\Lambda)$-cluster tilting matches with Iyama's definition of $n$-cluster tilting subcategory in $\modu(\Lambda).$

+The following corollary has been a key result in \cite{Huerta2022periodic} to relate $n$-$\mathcal{X}$-cluster tilting with $m$-periodic relative Gorenstein projective objects.